Pinnacle Bank (PBNK) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from Jun 14, 2026Analyst Coverage for PBNK: PBNK does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: Jun 14, 2026Analyst Coverage for PBNK: PBNK does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates PBNK against Financial Services peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 Pinnacle Bank (PBNK) is a Gilroy, California-based commercial financial institution established in 2005, serving Santa Clara, San Benito, and Monterey counties.
 It provides comprehensive deposit, credit, and cash management solutions to individuals, businesses, and non-profit organizations, focusing on local market relationships within its regional banking operations.